bryhuang9/Creative-Project/README.md

 # Creative-Project

 This repository contains the really simple code for my creative project for my class.
-The site showcases significant events on a timeline that relate to Asian immigration and legislation.
+The site showcases significant events on a timeline that relates to Asian immigration and legislation.

 ## Technologies Used